23 years. Ten projects. One pattern.

 The supply side of eBay's gaming category was almost entirely occupied by the same generic sellers offering the same commodity products.
 Nobody had built a curated, credible poker equipment store with depth of inventory, product knowledge, and the visual standards that this new aspirational buyer expected.

-Established early that the pattern was replicable: demand signal → supply gap → first-mover window → category normalization.
+- Established the core pattern: demand signal → supply gap → first-mover window → category normalization.
 Every subsequent project followed this same curve.

 The Signal